 The word “Yalda” means “birth” and “birthday”.
 Ancient Iranians believed that on the day after Yalda Night, when the sun rises on the first day of winter, the days start to stretch and the sunlight begins to lengthen; They called the end of autumn and beginning of winter “The sun’s birthday, advent of Mithra the goddess of light and they widely celebrated it.
 Therefore, According to the solar calendar, they named the tenth month of the year “Dey”, which is the rebirth-month of the Sun.

 Yalda Night celebration is an ancient tradition.
 In the past people who lived by farming and agricultural activities, gradually realized that it would be a great idea to set their routine works and living activities based on the Sun’s rotation and seasonal changes; In fact, with their own experiences they figured out that in some seasons, days become very long.
 They came to the realization that they could make complete use of Sunlight and longer daylight in carrying their activities, to their own benefit.
-During ancient times, Iranians discovered the fact that the last day of autumn is the shortest day of the year, and immediately afterwards, the upcoming days will gradually become shorter in length.
+During ancient times, Iranians discovered the fact that the last day of autumn is the shortest day of the year, and immediately afterwards, the upcoming days will gradually become longer in length.
 In a way that they named the longest night of the year the “Sun’s birth-night” which reminds us of the victory of brightness (Goodness) over darkness (Demon/Ahriman).
 Subsequently, the belief in which it refers to the Sunlight and brightness as a symbol of goodness and to the darkness of the Night as a symbol of oppression and demon came into existence; and there is still a constant conflict between them.

 In every city of Iran, Yalda Night’s table is set in accordance with the local fruits and meals of that city; however, special nuts, watermelon, pomegranate and sweets which are the symbols of blessing, health, wellness and happiness, are common members of Yalda night table setting, all throughout Iran.
 Watermelon and pomegranate represent the Sun because of their red colours.
 Special nuts with nutritious characteristics served during the Yalda Night are supposed to entertain the guests during the party.
 Drinking tea and having various local sweetmeats will surely strengthen the joyfulness of this celebration.